 If you love Chinese food, cholon is the place to be.
 You can try dumplings, satay beef noodle soup, wonton, or duck egg noodle soup.
 The menus are both in Vietnamese and Chinese.

-Best places to stay in Cholon:
+Best places to stay in Cholon for first-time tourists:

-6. Thao Dien (District 2), popular area for foreign expats
+6. Thao Dien (District 2)

 District 2 is located on the other side of the Saigon River opposite the city center.
 Thao Dien is an area in district 2, that is bounded by Hanoi Highway on one side and Saigon river on three other sides.